duststorm/makehuman/trunk/makehuman/docs/source/index.rst

-..
+﻿..
 MakeHuman documentation master file, created by sphinx-quickstart on Sun Oct 30 12:49:31 2011.
    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.

 Preface
 =========

+MakeHuman is a 3D modelling tool which is built for one single purpose: creating a professional 3D human model.
+While the software is built with usability and simplicity in mind, there will always be questions, and we hope you will be able to find the answers here.

+Part I describes and explains the application, menu system and options.

+Part II focuses on developing with MakeHuman: to create your own plugins and add functionality to the main application.
+*To extend the software with new features and write a plugins, one should have a comfortable knowledge of Python and should read the part II: "Writing Plugins"*.

+Part III, "Application details", contains specific information about the Python engine written in C, and it is intended for developers that want to touch the core of MH only.
+It also contains coding style and key aspects of the development environment configuration and setup on the various supported platforms (Windows, Mac OS X and GNU/Linux).

 This manual, like the MakeHuman software, is under constant construction and will change with the software.
 The latest edition can always be found on the makehuman website.
-MakeHuman is a 3d modeling tool which is build for one single purpose: creating a professional 3d human model.

-While the software is build with usability and simplicity in mind, there will always be questions, that’s what Part I of this manual is for.
-It is modeled on the application and follows the menu system and options closely.

-Part II focuses on developing with MakeHuman, to create your own plugin and add functionality to the main application.

 This manual is provided under an Attribution-NonCommercial-NoDerivs 3.0 Unported (CC BY-NC-ND 3.0) license_.

 .. _license: http://creativecommons.org/licenses/by-nc-nd/3.0/

-To extend the software with new features and write a plugins, *it'is comfortable the knowledge of python and the reading of chapter "Start from here: writing plugins"*.

-The part III, "Application details", contains specific information about the Python engine written in C, and it's intended for developers that want to touch the core of MH only.

-The part III, also, contain coding style and key aspects of the development environment configuration and setup on the various supported platforms (Windows, Mac OS X and GNU/Linux).

-Part I: General usage
+Part I: User Manual
 ========================

 .. toctree::